 - Feeling tired, dizzy or too weak to do your normal activities

-- Irregular heart beats or the feeling that your heart is flip-flopping in your chest
+- Irregular heartbeats or the feeling that your heart is racing or pounding in your chest